Chernukha21/Translation/README.md

 9.use local storage for selected language

    10. Change tab translations
-   11. Change favicon
+   11. Change favicon (done)
-   12. Move header and footer dropdown right
+   12. Move header and footer dropdown right (done)
-   13. Use icons of flags instead languages keys
+   13. Use icons of flags instead languages keys(done but its bullshit )
+   14. if customtranslation doesn't exist we take english if english doesn't exist we write "translation doesn't exist"